gigobyte/Haskell/README.md

 ## Things to learn

+Also used as a list of articles/posts I want to read

 | Topic | Know in theory? | Used in practice? | Resources |
 |:-----:|:-----:| :-----:| :-----:|
 | Data.Functor.Compose | :x: | :x: | [1](https://hackage.haskell.org/package/transformers-0.3.0.0/docs/Data-Functor-Compose.html), [2](https://medium.com/@fintan.halpenny/compose-tetris-196b70035aff) |